Jolak5/kanban-copy/todo-list/lessons/lesson_es6-what_is_it_about.md

 and watch this short video: https://youtu.be/NAN7U3MrX6o

 ## `Promise`s
-Promises are a new, reliable intermediary between our calling function and our async code.
+`Promise`s are a new, reliable intermediary between our calling function and our async code.
 We can think of them as *future value* containers.

 ### Why are `Promise`s imoportant?